pedrolucaspalma/Valoriza.js/README.md

-# Compliment.js
+# Valoriza
-This repo is from a personal project I developed during an online bootcamp.
+This repo is from a personal project I developed during NLW .

 ## What it is

-It contains an API that can register multiple users, set one user as an administrator and set multiple tags that contains compliments for each users.
+It contains an API that can register multiple users, set one user as an administrator and set multiple tags that may be applied as compliments to each user.

-It also contains a database to store all this information.
+It also contains a relational database to store all this information.

 ## What was used
-compliment.js was written using TypeScript for all the logic and ran on Node.js.
+Valoriza was written using TypeScript for all the logic and ran on Node.js.
 Additional Frameworks: Express.js

 As for the database, i've used TypeORM to code all requests and SQLite as the database driver